 Eligibility must be confirmed by the state board of pharmacy to which the candidate is applying.
 The candidate must wait 45 days to reapply—this is the mandatory waiting period set by NABP.
 If a candidate fails all three attempts, they will be required to wait at least 12 months from the first attempt to try again.

-Can a NAPLEX score be transferred?
+Can a NAPLEX Score Be Transferred?

 The NAPLEX score transfer program expedites the transfer of exam results to multiple states where candidates wish to obtain a pharmacy license.
 If you participate in the score transfer program, your exam result will be applicable to the licensure requirements of the selected states.
 The state boards of pharmacy have sole discretion over licensing decisions.